jathak/scheme_web_interpreter/README.md

 by the time you read this, stick with the latest 1.x version for now.
 Make sure that both `dart` and `pub` are on your path.

+1b.
+(Temporary) At the moment, this project uses the Ruby version of Sass and requires you to install it separately on your path in order to build the CSS.
+I plan to switch this over to the Dart version of Sass soon.

 2. While this package will eventually depend on the main implementation through Pub and the private implementation through Git, for right now, make a directory and clone all three repos into it as follows: